Edited by Michael Castro, DO

 6-12 weeks Post-Surgery

 After the 6 week period of non-weight bearing x-rays will usually be taken.
 If healing is documented, the patient can begin weight-bearing in a cast boot (Cam Walker or equivalent) as tolerated.
-During the next 4-6 weeks patients can gradually increase the amount of walking (number of steps per day) that they doing.
-They can eventually start to transition to a stiff-soled “comfort shoe.”
-Initially a shoe would be worn for short distances within the house (often at 9-10 weeks post surgery).
-However, over time the patient will be able to increase the amount of time that he or she is in a shoe (and out of the CAM Walker).
-It is often 12-16 weeks post-op before the patient is in a shoe 100% of the day.
+During the next 2-6 weeks patients can gradually increase the amount of walking (number of steps per day) that they doing.
+After the foot has accommodated to bearing weight in the CAM walker weight bearing progresses incrementally (adding 20 to 30 pounds every day or every other day) in a supportive running or walking shoe.
+Supervised physical therapy is an important part of the recovery process.
+It is often 8-12 weeks post-op before the patient is in a shoe 100% of the day.

 Calcaneal osteotomies are often combined with other procedures such as tendon transfers so the actual recovery time may vary depending on the procedures that are performed.
 In general during the first 5-6 months, patients generally get about 75-80% of their recovery.
 However, it commonly takes a year or more for full recovery since it takes a long time for all of the swelling to settle and the bones to remodel.

 Complications specific to this surgery include:

 - Sural nerve and medial calcaneal nerve injury: Injury to the sural nerve on the outside of the heel can occur during the procedure either due to retraction, or direct injury; or from scarring during the recovery period.
 Injuries to one or more branches of the medial calcaneal nerve on the inside of the heel may occur when the heel bone is cut.
 If these nerves are injured or cut, the patient could end up with numbness or pain along the path of the nerve.